 If you’re still scratching your head, wondering why your GE refrigerator makes noise, maybe it’s time to bring in the cavalry.

 At Athens Appliance Repair.
-We’re focused on providing professional refrigerator service.
+We’re focused on providing professional refrigerator repair in Loganville and surrounding areas.
 We’ve got the know-how to get your fridge back to its usual, soothing hum instead of the full-on concert it’s currently putting on.
 So if your kitchen starts to sound like a heavy metal gig, that’s our cue to step in.
 We’re a phone call away, ready to roll up our sleeves and dive in.